This post shows students and new users steps to change the touchpad scroll direction in Windows 11.

 By default, touchpad devices operate in a standard direction.
 However, if your touchpad device does not scroll in the direction you like when using the two-finger swipe gesture, you can change that.

-Windows also lets users turn off or disable these actions from the Settings app.
-If you have a mouse connected to your laptop and would instead use it, turning off the touchpad actions will save you some annoyance.
+Windows allows users to turn off or disable these actions in the Settings app.
+If you have a mouse connected to your laptop and prefer using it, disabling the touchpad actions can help reduce annoyance.

 Below is how to change the scroll direction of your touchpad device in Windows 11.